JiachenRen/java-algebra-system/README.md

 Immense improvements to the CAS, though not as powerful, it is no longer considered experimental with bugs now gone and inheritance optimized.
 Completely original & intuitive way of performing algebra manipulations by an ORIGINAL composite tree structure that proved to be immensely powerful and ingenious.
 ## Computer Algebra System (CAS)
 Powerful and bug-free multi-variable computer algebra system.
-Right now it handles simplification of many forms and beautify of output expression to a more human readable form.
+Right now it handles simplification of many forms and convertion of output expression to a more human readable form.
 ### Simplification